jmontene/game1014-JelloSoft-MageGirl/README.md

 Inspirations: Contra, Metroid(NES),Castlevania

 Game Overview
-A 2d platformer/shooter hybrid with a fantasy setting, with a female protagonist
+\n A 2d platformer/shooter hybrid with a fantasy setting, with a female protagonist